dosyacat/CS180-group-proj/README.md

 ## 'MessageService.java'

 The MessageService class facilitates the exchange of messages among users in the messenger application.
 It initializes a message object, configuring its attributes like sender, receiver, content, and timestamp, before adding the message to both the sender's and receiver's message repositories.

-## 'UserFriendDataBase.java

-In Java, the UserFriendDataBase class implements the Interface.UserFriendDataBaseInterface, overseeing user friendships.
-It manages friend requests, blocking/unblocking friends, and displaying friend lists.
-Utilizing HashMaps, it effectively stores and manages friend, request, and blocked friend information in the application.

 ## 'UserMessageDataBase.java